 Sunscreens in the United States are regulated as drugs through 2 pathways:

-- The Over-the-Counter (OTC) monograph process outlined in 21 CFR part 330 and in accordance with the Sunscreen Innovation Act (SIA), or
+- The Over-the-Counter (OTC) monograph process outlined in 21 CFR part 330 and accordance with the Sunscreen Innovation Act (SIA), or

 The United States Food and Drug Administration (FDA) has categorized sunscreen products by type and published several final rules.
 If you are looking to market a sunscreen product in the U.S., it is advisable to consult the FDA’s published final rules to verify if your product meets the indicated conditions.
-If the conditions as set out by the FDA are met and the product also complies with the FDA’s general regulations for OTC drugs then the FDA considers the sunscreen to be Generally Recognised as Safe and Effective (GRASE) and not misbranded.
+If the conditions as set out by the FDA are met and the product also complies with the FDA’s general regulations for OTC drugs then the FDA considers the sunscreen to be Generally Recognized as Safe and Effective (GRASE) and not misbranded.

 Regulation through the OTC monographs was once the only option for sunscreen products, but in 2014, the FDA published the Sunscreen Innovation Act (SIA) to allow for an expedited review process for new sunscreen ingredients.
-The SIA functions to supplement the Time and Extent Application (TEA) regulation, as outlined in 21 CFR part 330.14(c), which together allows anyone (not only sponsors) to request that an active sunscreen ingredient be recognized as GRASE and not misbranded when used in accordance with the criteria set out in a final sunscreen order.
+The SIA functions to supplement the Time and Extent Application (TEA) regulation, as outlined in 21 CFR part 330.14(c), which together allows anyone (not only sponsors) to request that an active sunscreen ingredient be recognized as GRASE and not misbranded when used by the criteria set out in a final sunscreen order.
 This collaborative framework has allowed for a new process by which OTC active sunscreen ingredients or combinations of ingredients can be deemed GRASE and not misbranded when used according to the conditions set out in an administrative order.

-In order to gain GRASE status for a new sunscreen ingredient, initial eligibility of the ingredient is determined by the FDA.
+To gain GRASE status for a new sunscreen ingredient, initial eligibility of the ingredient is determined by the FDA.
 If the ingredient is deemed eligible for review, data supporting the safety and efficacy of the ingredient is to be submitted by either the sponsor or the public.
 If the provided evidence is deemed acceptable, a final GRASE determination in the form of an administrative order is made by the FDA within 60 days of data submission.